justishika/Sudoku-generator-and-player/README.md

-# ✍Sudoku Solver & Player
+# ✍Sudoku Generator & Player

 This is a Python-based Sudoku application that allows users to play, solve, and get hints for Sudoku puzzles.
 The project features a graphical user interface (GUI) built using Tkinter and includes options for solving, resetting, and interacting with Sudoku puzzles.